 Our local partners in East and Southeast Asia work tirelessly to reach children who fall through the cracks of mainstream systems and services: rural girls go to school instead of being trafficked for labor or sex; children with disabilities receive the physical therapy and specialized education they need and deserve; children working at dumpsites find safe spaces where they can learn, eat nutritious meals, and access medical care.
 At the same time, our partners work to address the root causes of migration, discrimination, and poverty, building public awareness and advocating for better policies and protections.

-At GFC, we are proud to fund some of the most innovative grassroots organizations working in East and Southeast Asia’s young people.
+At GFC, we are proud to fund some of the most innovative local organizations working with the young people of East and Southeast Asia.
 Your support is crucial to helping these organizations become stronger and sustainable.

 Aziza’s Place / Phnom Penh, Cambodia

 Aziza’s Place supports children and youth who are living and working in Phnom Penh’s dumpsites and city slums.
 The organization serves both girls and boys, but it places special emphasis on equipping girls with the education, skills, and support they need to thrive.

 Without Aziza’s Place, many of these girls would spend their days sorting through trash to eke out a living.
 Instead, every day they have a safe place where they can get help with their homework, eat nourishing food, access healthcare, and take classes in creative arts like karate, dance, art, and music.